 Benzodiazepine Addiction and Dependency

-Doctors prescribe benzodiazepines or “benzos” for the treatment of anxiety, a common medical condition which can be debilitating in extreme cases, and also for insomnia.
+Doctors prescribe benzodiazepines or “benzos” to treat anxiety, a common medical condition that can be debilitating in extreme cases, and insomnia.
 These drugs, used as prescribed, of course, can help individuals relax, giving them much-needed relief from the symptoms associated with those illnesses.
 However, abuse of these drugs can require a benzo addiction rehab center to get clean.
-Familiar brands of benzodiazepines have become household names, and they include Versed, Valium, Xanax and also Ativan.
-Benzodiazepines usually come in three strengths which are the prescribed based on the severity of the patient’s symptoms.
+Familiar brands of benzodiazepines have become household names.
+These medications include Versed, Valium, Xanax, and also Ativan.
+Benzodiazepines usually come in three doses which are prescribed based on the severity of the patient’s symptoms.

-Unfortunately, patients can quickly become addicts who then want more and more of the euphoric and relaxing effects of these drugs.
+Unfortunately, patients can quickly become addicted to these medications.
+They then want more and more of the euphoric and relaxing effects of these drugs.
 Tolerance can develop rapidly, and individuals will then require more of the drug to experience the same pleasurable effects.
-Unable to get more of the drug through prescriptions, many addicts will seek street versions of the drug, facing the risk of legal consequences as well as additional health risks resulting from taking unregulated drugs.
+When they are unable to get more of the drug through prescriptions, many people will seek street versions of the drug.
+As a result, they face the risk of legal consequences as well as additional health risks resulting from taking unregulated drugs.
 Users who take benzos with alcohol or other drugs can face even more serious risks, such as coma or also accidental death.
-Only detox from a benzo addiction rehab center can help users walk away from this addiction.
+Only a detox from a benzo addiction rehab center can help users walk away from this addiction.

 Benzodiazepine Abuse Symptoms

 As tranquilizers, benzodiazepines help people who suffer from anxiety manage both their physical and psychological symptoms.
 However, abuse of benzodiazepines will actually produce the symptoms which users wish to eliminate.

 For example, those symptoms typically include:

 - Coordination issues